vlicus/back_up_exercise/README.md

 ## Usage
 Follow the step-by-step instructions in each section to understand backup concepts, perform CLI operations, and automate backups using Bash scripts.
 Adjust the cron job schedule as needed.

-Feel free to reach out if you have any questions or encounter issues during the exercise.

-Good luck!